HL7/fhir-shorthand/input/pagecontent/reference.md

   * myCodeableConcept.text = "Diagnosis of malignant neoplasm left breast."
   ```

-* Example of **incorrect** ordering rules that leads to loss of a previously-assigned value, because the last assignment pre-clears the existing value of myCodeableConcept before apply new values:
+* Example of **incorrect** ordering rules that leads to loss of a previously-assigned value, because the last assignment clears the existing value of myCodeableConcept before apply new values:

   ```
   * myCodeableConcept.coding[0].userSelected = true